-Volatility in the oil and gasoline markets isn’t good for consumers.
-When prices spike, it’s like a regressive tax on the middle class and the poor, who spend a greater portion of their income on gas than the wealthy:
+Wild price swings at the pump is terrible for consumers.
+When prices spike, it’s like a regressive tax on the middle class and the poor, who spend a greater portion of their income on gas than the well off.
+Also:

 - When gasoline prices rise unexpectedly, it forces consumers to delay large purchases like upgrading household appliances and maybe even buying a new car.